svkos/pizza-test/README.md

 Thanks for checking my test!

 In this application I use framework Yii2 + MySql.
-The base url of my test domain http://advertpro.biz.
-Do order I was focused on back-end code quality here and hope is well:)
+The base url of my test domain http://advertpro.biz
+I was focused on back-end code quality here and hope is well:)
 Some features:
 - mobile friendly css coding